 Did you know that more than 3 million Americans are living with glaucoma, although only around half know they have the condition?
 At Tayani Institute, you have access to some of the most highly skilled eye health specialists in the region diagnosing and treating glaucoma to preserve healthy vision.
-With locations in San Clemente, Mission Viejo, Needles, Blythe, Laguna Hills, Irvine, Oceanside, Lake Arrowhead, Big Bear Lake, and Costa Mesa, California, outstanding eye care is never far away.
+With locations in San Clemente, Mission Viejo, Needles, Blythe, Laguna Hills, Irvine, Oceanside, Big Bear Lake, and Costa Mesa, California, outstanding eye care is never far away.
 Call or visit the online scheduling page to set up your visit today.

 Glaucoma is a progressive eye disease that causes damage to your optic nerve.
 The primary characteristic of glaucoma is excess pressure within your eye.
 Glaucoma is also a leading cause of blindness in men and women over the age of 60.